 - File new claims to access fresh panels.

-- Increase settlement leverage in Compromise & Release (C&R) negotiations.
+- Increase settlement leverage in Compromise and Release (C&R) negotiations.

-- Secure more favorable medical evidence for the trial.
+- Secure more favorable medical evidence for trial.

 PQME procedure rules and timelines: Panel requests, strike rights, exam scheduling